Managing multiple instances of ACK with leader election

 You also have the flexibility to scale the number of controller replicas.
 Edit

-configuration in the same values.yaml
+the deployment.replicas configuration in the same values.yaml file and

 adjust it to your desired count, such as: